awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling-iam-policy.md

 # Using IAM Policies to Manage Administrator Access to Application Auto Scaling<a name="autoscaling-iam-policy"></a>

+Automatic scaling for fleets is made possible by a combination of the AppStream 2\.0, Amazon CloudWatch, and Application Auto Scaling APIs\.
+AppStream 2\.0 fleets are created with AppStream 2\.0, alarms are created with CloudWatch, and scaling policies are created with Application Auto Scaling\.

-To use AppStream 2\.0 Fleet Auto Scaling, the IAM user accessing fleet creation and scaling settings must have appropriate permissions for the services that support dynamic scaling\.
-AppStream 2\.0 requires the following permissions:
+In addition to having the permissions defined in the [AmazonAppStreamFullAccess](managed-policies-required-to-access-appstream-resources.md) policy, the IAM user that accesses fleet scaling settings must have the required permissions for the services that support dynamic scaling\.
+IAM users must have permissions to use the actions shown in the following example policy\.

 ```
 {